Menu

 • What activities did you used to enjoy that you now no longer do, or do less, because of your drinking?

-• Have you ever drank in dangerous situations, like driving drunk, or blacking out in public?
+• Have you engaged in risky behaviors while under the influence, like driving drunk, or blacking out in public?

-• Do you keep drinking despite the negative physical or psychological side effects?
+• Do you continue drinking despite negative physical or psychological effects of alcohol?

 • Do you need to drink more now than you used to in order to get the same effects?

-• Have you ever experienced withdrawal symptoms once you stop drinking, or used alcohol in order to relieve these symptoms (like ‘hair of the dog’)?
+• Have you ever experienced alcohol withdrawal symptoms when you stop drinking, or used alcohol to relieve these symptoms (like ‘hair of the dog’)?

-Addictions can develop in as short a timeframe as a few weeks, or a few months.
-When asking the above questions, most professionals will include “in the past 12 months”, as this is the time frame that most psychological diagnostic criteria require.
-However, if you have identified with at least 2 or 3 of the above questions, you may be at risk.
+Alcohol addiction can develop in as little as a few weeks or a few months.
+When professionals ask the above questions, they typically include “in the past 12 months,” as this is the timeframe most psychological diagnostic criteria require.
+However, if you’ve identified with at least 2 or 3 of the above questions, you may be at risk of developing alcohol use disorder.

-It is important not to wait to seek help if you or a family member have any concerns about risk of addiction.
-Early intervention is key to ensuring quick recovery and preventing severe physical and psychological consequences from long term addiction.
+It’s important not to wait to seek help if you or a family member have concerns about the risk of addiction.
+Early intervention is key to ensuring quick recovery and preventing severe physical and psychological consequences from long-term dependence.
+Many treatment programs are designed to address addiction at various stages, and the sooner treatment begins, the better the outcomes tend to be.

-This brings us to one of the key things about addiction: that alcoholism is actually made up of two dependencies: a physical addiction, and a mental addiction.
+This brings us to one of the key aspects of addiction: alcoholism is actually composed of two dependencies—a physical addiction and a mental addiction.
+Others may develop one before the other, but both aspects usually need to be addressed in a comprehensive treatment for alcohol addiction.

 A physical addiction to alcohol describes a state where your body has come to expect and depend on the intake of alcohol in order to function.
 The first sign of this is developing a tolerance, meaning you need more alcohol to get drunk than you did before.
-The second sign is developing withdrawal symptoms if you stop drinking which are alleviated when you start to drink again.
+The second sign is experiencing alcohol withdrawal symptoms if you stop drinking, which are alleviated when you start to drink again.

-• Tolerance: being able to ‘hold your liquor’, being a ‘heavyweight’, or ‘drinking people under the table’ may indicate a high tolerance for alcohol.
+• Tolerance: Being able to “hold your liquor,” being a “heavyweight,” or “drinking people under the table” may indicate a high tolerance for alcohol due to excessive alcohol consumption over time.

-• Withdrawal: having emotional or physical difficulties after stopping drinking that are often cured by starting to drink again (for example, ‘hair of the dog’)
+• Withdrawal: Having emotional or physical difficulties after stopping drinking that are often relieved by starting to drink again (for example, “hair of the dog”).

-• Cravings: having strong or intense urges to drink
+• Cravings: Having strong or intense urges to consume alcohol.

-• Inability to Control How Much You Drink: perhaps you can never only have just one, or even if you know you should stop, you keep drinking
+• Inability to control consumption: Perhaps you can never have just one drink, or even when you know you should stop, you keep drinking.

-How quickly someone can develop a physical addiction depends on a variety of factors, but it can be developed in as little as a few weeks to a few months.
-The key factor is how often, and how much someone is drinking.
-The best course of action is to seek out a medical professional who can complete an assessment if you, or someone you care about, may be developing a physical addiction.
+How quickly someone can develop a physical dependence varies greatly, but it can happen in as little as a few weeks to a few months of regular heavy drinking.
+The primary factors are frequency and quantity of alcohol consumption.
+The best course of action is to consult with a medical professional who can complete an assessment if you, or someone you care about, may be developing a physical addiction.

 Some thoughts or statements that may indicate a level of mental dependency include: